 This is a good first step to take so you can be better prepared for your doctor too.
 Oh - and get to your doctor ASAP.

 Migraines are not just the headaches themselves.
 The headache is the most painful and most noticeable phase, but there are four phases in total and many other symptoms related to the condition.
+You can read about that here - Complex Migraine: The 4 Phases.

 The other symptoms can be quite similar to common ailments that everyone experiences at one time or another like: a sinus attack, head cold and runny nose, fatigue, food cravings, blurry vision and or unexplained bouts of mood swings.